 Maps of Dutch Hill can be found on DHASH's website.

-Entrances to Meadows Extension, Connector, Yankee Doodle, and Lift Line are marked with blue and yellow flags.
-Meadows Extension is marked with blue flags.
-Otherwise, trails are not yet marked nor signed!
-It's DIY for Winter 2018.
+Entrances to Dyke, Dutch Meadows, Meadows Extension, Connector, Yankee Doodle, and Lift Line are marked with signs.
+The uptrack route is marked with blue markers.
+The glades are not marked.

 Please consider reserving the downhill ski runs for just that…downhill skiing.
 This will provide a more enjoyable experience for skiers, and a safer experience for everyone.
 Thanks!